 Give, so new generations can be surprised, too.

-Harrison Scott Key is a contributing editor of the Oxford American and the author of The World’s Largest Man: A Memoir, out in paperback on May 17.
+Harrison Scott Key is a contributing editor of the Oxford American and the author of The World’s Largest Man: A Memoir, which received the 2016 Thurber Prize for American Humor.